When I bought my Makita table saw, the MLT100 model, I was beside some cons, actually very satisfied.

 * Safety is always your own responsibility!

-Materials I used for this Makita MLT100 table saw fence
+Materials I used for this table saw fence upgrade

-(power)Tools I used for this Makita MLT100 table saw fence
+(power)Tools I used for this table saw guide

-Now that we have gone through the list of what we all need for this project, I will explain step by step how to make this better table saw fence.
+Now that we have gone through the list of what we all need for this project, I will explain step by step how to make a Makita saw guide upgrade.

 Step 1 | Preparation